Essential Onboarding Best Practices for HR Professionals

 Send an invite

-#10: Understand Your New Hire
+#8: Get To Know Your New Hire

-The most important of the tactics to wow your new hire, and perhaps what sits at the heart of the way we work, is to understand who they are as an individual.
 Find out who they really are and what they are passionate about when they are not at work.

-Help employees to share something about themselves.
+Enboarder’s Connection Cards help employees share about themselves.

-#11: Measure the Onboarding Experience
+#9: Measure the Onboarding Experience

 No one starts off with the perfect onboarding experience, and you can’t expect to get everything right the first time.